 Makeup labels only go skin-deep

-Many young women and girls apply makeup as a part of their daily ritual, however few know that there are no labelling requirements mandated by regulatory agencies or are aware of the potential side effects of the chemicals they are exposed to everyday.
+Many young women and girls apply makeup as a part of their daily ritual, however few know that there are no labeling requirements mandated by regulatory agencies or are aware of the potential side effects of the chemicals they are exposed to everyday.

 “For any girl who is conscious about the food she eats, what you put on your skin is just as important, if not more important,” Jessica Assaf, Co-Founder of Beauty Lies Truth, a company that curates natural beauty products, said.
 “The skin is the body’s biggest organ, and 60 percent of what you put on your skin is absorbed directly into your bloodstream.”